-- 1. Follow steps 1-5 under Preparation. - 2.
+- 1. Perform the Preparation procedure on page 6-13 of this section. - 2.
 See Figure 6-23.
 Disconnect the temperature sensor harness, the controller harness, and the pressure sensor hose from the light detector board. - 3.
 Remove the three screws and the light detector board. - 4.
 Install and connect the new board.
 Note that the pressure sensor hose must be connected to the barbed fitting labeled "B".